G-Core/product-documentation/documentation/waap/analytics.md

 </tr>
 <tr>
 <td style="text-align: left">Threats (last 24 hours)</td>
-<td style="text-align: left">This section displays the most triggered actions and default rules, along with how many times each of them was triggered.</td>
+<td style="text-align: left">This section displays the most triggered actions and default policies, along with how many times each of them was triggered.</td>
 </tr>
 </tbody>
 </table>

 ### Threats (last 24 hours)

-This section displays the most triggered actions and default rules, along with how many times each of them was triggered.
+This section displays the most triggered actions and default policies, along with how many times each of them was triggered.

 <img src="https://assets.gcore.pro/docs/waap/analytics/waf-threats.png" alt="WAF graph on the Analytics page in the Customer Portal">